ianfey/imdb-data-project2/Dimensional Modeling/Description.md

-The IMDb data warehouse is structured using a star schema to support efficient analytical queries.
-This model separates quantitative metrics (stored in the fact table) from descriptive information (stored in dimension tables), allowing for scalable and flexible analysis.
+The IMDb data warehouse is structured using a star schema.
+The model separates facts from context.
+The model separates measures from descriptions.
+The model creates clarity, consistency, and speed.

-At the center is the fact_movies table, which captures measurable data such as the number of user votes and average ratings for each movie.
-Each entry in the fact table is uniquely identified by a surrogate key and references several dimension tables through foreign keys.
+At its center is the fact_movies table.
+It stores key metrics such as vote counts and rating averages.
+It identifies each record with a surrogate key.
+It connects to dimension tables through foreign keys.

 Fact Table: fact_movies

-fact_id (surrogate primary key)
+fact_id: surrogate primary key

-title_id → links to dim_titles
+title_id: joins to dim_titles

-rating_id → links to dim_ratings
+rating_id: joins to dim_ratings

-crew_id → links to dim_crew
+crew_id: joins to dim_crew

-numVotes, averageRating

-This table holds the core metrics used in analysis, such as total user votes and the average rating per movie.
+numVotes, averageRating: core performance indicators

 Dimension Tables

-dim_titles: Contains movie title, genre, year, and runtime
+dim_titles: provides the title, the genre, the year, and the runtime

-dim_ratings: Stores rating and vote count data
+dim_ratings: includes the rating value and total votes

-dim_crew: Maps each movie to its director(s) and writer(s)
+dim_crew: links each film to its director and writer

-dim_people: Includes biographical details such as name, birth year, and profession
+dim_people: lists name, birth year, and profession

-This model enables analysis across multiple perspectives, including:

-Top-rated movies by genre and decade

-Comparison of average ratings between directors

-Tracking a specific director or writer’s contributions over time

-The use of surrogate keys ensures consistency and simplifies joins between tables.
-The star schema provides the flexibility to answer a variety of business questions quickly and accurately.
+The schema enables multiple perspectives.
+The schema enables comparisons across time.
+The schema enables insight into individuals and groups.

+You can identify top-rated films by genre.
+You can compare directors across decades.
+You can trace a writer’s career over time.
+You can observe changes in audience feedback.

+Surrogate keys ensure referential consistency.
+Foreign keys reduce redundancy.
+The design improves query speed.
+The structure improves analytical flexibility.

+This model is built for scale.
+This model is built for insight.
+This model is built for action.